Jayshah6699/One-stop-to-computer-shortcuts/README.md

 ##### `Ctrl + (Left arrow)` --> Move one word to the left at a time.
 ##### `Ctrl + (Right arrow)` --> Move one word to the right at a time.

-# Microsoft Windows shortcut keys list
+## 2.Microsoft Windows shortcut keys list
 ##### `Alt + Tab` --> Switch between open applications.
 ##### `Alt + Shift + Tab` --> Switch backward between open applications.
 ##### `Alt + Print Screen` --> Create screenshot for the current program.